elmer-garduno/minhashing/README.md

 metodos-minhashing
 ==================

-MapReduce Locality Sensitive Hashing using minhashes.
+MapReduce Locality Sensitive Hashing clustering.

 This method is based on Broder '97 _Syntactic Clustering of the Web_.
 Plus LSH as described on Rajaraman, Leskovec and Ullman 2012